Bremen-Vegesack: History

 Beached whale at Vegesack harbor in 1670 by local painter Franz Wulfhagen shows the earliest known picture of Vegesack.

 Vegesack was established long before the 14th century.
 At that time the mouth of the river Lesum and the small brook Aue to the river Weser was a preferred and protected berth for sailing ships in the winter time or in the stormy seasons.
 Therefore, the first buildings might have been a few workshops and accommodations and pubs for the sailors.
 After the first mention of a ferry across the Weser in the 14th century, the name "Vegesack" was first used in 1453.
 The source and the meaning of the name is unknown but might be derived from the pub "Thom Fegesacke".

 In its long history Vegesack often changed hands.
 In 1648 it became Swedish, 1712 Danish, 1802 Bremish and 1810 French.
 In 1850 Vegesack received town privileges and in 1939 it became again part of the city of Bremen.

 From 1619 to 1623 the first artificial harbour of Germany, and one of the first in Europe, was built in Vegesack.
-The reason for this was the growth of shallows in the river Weser, which blocked big sailing ships from reaching Bremen´s harbour.
+The reason for this was the growth of shallows in the river Weser, which blocked big sailing ships from reaching Bremen's harbour.
 Goods were then transshipped in the Vegesack-harbour to smaller boats or horse-drawn vehicles and transported to Bremen.
 With the new harbour the importance of Vegesack increased rapidly.

 The importance of Vegesack can be seen in the following:

 In 1863 the forerunner of the German life boat service (Deutsche Gesellschaft zur Rettung Schiffbrüchiger) was founded in Bremen by Adolph Bermpohl, a navigation-teacher in Vegesack.

 In 1893 a fishing company was founded which became, in the mid-1930s, Europe's biggest herring fleet; Vegesack was the port of registry of this company which was closed in the 1960s.

 In 1805 the Lange shipyard was founded by Johann Lange.
-This company constructed in 1817 Germany´s first steaming ship Die Weser.
+In 1817 this company constructed Germany's first steaming ship Die Weser.

 In the first half of the 19th century Vegesack was the home of the Lange and the Ulrich shipyards.
 Both were the predecessors of the Bremer Vulkan shipyard and the Janssen/Sager shipyard.
 With these three shipyards, Vegesack was the greatest and most important shipbuilding site on the Weser river for a long time.

 In 1896 the shipyard Bremer Vulkan was founded by some Bremen politicians and merchants.
-It became the greatest shipyard in civilian shipbuilding before World War I. The so-called Bremer Vulkan Verbund AG or Vulkan Group became Germany´s greatest shipbuilding company in the 1970s with altogether about 22,000 workers.
+It became the greatest shipyard in civilian shipbuilding before World War I. The so-called Bremer Vulkan Verbund AG or Vulkan Group became Germany's greatest shipbuilding company in the 1970s with altogether about 22,000 workers.
 The Vegesack shipyard closed in 1997.

 In 1875 the Lürssen shipyard was founded and is one of the greatest German shipyards today.
 While the headquarters is located directly at the Vegesack harbour, the production facilities are located on the opposite side of the Weser in Lemwerder as well as in the former Vulkan area.